 - Patients with cirrhosis or viral hepatitis may have abnormal AFP values, although usually less than 500 ng/mL.

 - Pregnancy also is associated with elevated AFP levels, particularly if the pregnancy is complicated by a spinal cord defect or other abnormality.
 Where AFP levels are elevated but no abnormality is found, there is a greater level of obstetric risk (also seen with hCG levels).

 This is normally produced by the placenta.
 Elevated beta-hCG levels are most commonly associated with:

 - Germ cell tumours.

 - Gestational trophoblastic disease.

-Following AFP and b-hCG levels is imperative in monitoring response to treatment.
-Patients with AFP and b-hCG levels that do not decline as expected after treatment, have a significantly worse prognosis, and changes in therapy should be considered.
-Tumour markers are followed every one to two months for one year after treatment, then quarterly for one year, and less frequently thereafter.
-AFP or b-hCG elevation is frequently the first evidence of germ cell tumour recurrence.
+Following AFP and beta-hCG levels is imperative in monitoring response to treatment.
+Patients with AFP and beta-hCG levels that do not decline as expected after treatment have a significantly worse prognosis and changes in therapy should be considered.
+Tumour markers are followed every one to two months for one year after treatment, then quarterly for one year and less frequently thereafter.
+AFP or beta-hCG elevation is frequently the first evidence of germ cell tumour recurrence.